 A pediatric airway claim will be reviewed so it’s essential to document symptoms such as snoring, mouth breathing, hyperactivity, daytime tiredness or bedwetting (which can be a symptom of an airway disorder in children).

 DentalWriter Software Introduces a Pediatric Airway Module

 Nierman Practice Management’s, DentalWriter™ Software generates a written plan showing medical necessity and if a custom oral appliance or a prefabricated device is being provided.
 The pediatric DentalWriter module also send claims to the patient’s medical insurance.
 Childhood major anomalies of jaw size, hypoplasia, microgenia or a vaulted palate are documented the narrative reports with the ICD-10 Diagnosis codes and CPT procedure codes easily located.

 Implement Pediatric Airway Questionnaire and Exam Forms

-With the unique pediatric symptoms of childhood airway disorders in mind, Nierman Practice Management (NPM) has created dedicated pediatric questionnaire and exam forms to gather medical necessity documentation and generate narrative reports to medical insurance for review.
+With the unique pediatric symptoms of childhood airway disorders in mind, Nierman Practice Management (NPM) has created a dedicated pediatric questionnaire and exam forms to gather medical necessity documentation and generate narrative reports to medical insurance for review.
 This makes it easy to submit at pediatric airway claim.